 Overview

-Greenville University has increased total enrollment by 9% during a global pandemic while the national average is down 5%, and Illinois independent colleges are down by an average of 9%.
-With GU’s current and projected growth and the cost of updating older residence halls on campus, the GU administration determined a new campus residence hall was the wisest investment for the University.
+Greenville University has increased total enrollment by 14% and here in 2014 and welcomed its largest traditional undergraduate class since 2008.
+Given GU’s current and projected growth and the cost of updating older residence halls on campus, the GU administration determined that a new campus residence hall was the wisest investment for the University.

 This project gained approval from the Greenville University Board of Trustees and the Greenville City Council.
-A contract was awarded to CMI General Contractors, Inc. Charles McPherson, a GU alum, is the owner and CEO.
+CMI General Contractors, Inc., owned and operated by Charles McPherson, a GU alum, was awarded the contract.

-The planned four-story 40,000 square-foot building on College Avenue will accommodate 246 beds, and feature a 4,000 square foot state-of-the-art workout facility.
+The four-story, 40,000-square-foot building on College Avenue accommodates 246 beds and features a 4,000-square-foot state-of-the-art workout facility.
 The strategic location connects students to the downtown square and increases economic development opportunities for the City of Greenville.
-The institution envisions the new residence hall as a space where students live, learn, work, and play.

 Construction Updates